Skip to main content

 The communication between your muscles and bones is a primary driver of skeletal strength.
 This conversation happens through mechanical forces.
 Weight-bearing exercises, which force your body to work against gravity, and resistance exercises, which involve your muscles pulling on your bones, are two distinct but complementary types of stimuli that trigger bone adaptation.

 The stress from these activities causes a slight deformation in the bone matrix, which is detected by specialized cells called osteocytes.
-These osteocytes then signal to the osteoblasts ∞ the bone-building cells ∞ to become more active, leading to an increase in and strength over time.
+These osteocytes then signal to the osteoblasts ∞ the bone-building cells ∞ to become more active, leading to an increase in bone density and strength over time.
 This process is a direct and powerful example of how physical activity shapes your physiology.

 A structured exercise regimen combines different types of mechanical loads to provide a comprehensive stimulus for bone formation.